Roleplaying Resources

 Railroading is when the GM forces players down a specific path.
-No matter how hard they try, they have to continue riding that train.
-In its worst form, this is the GM saying, “No, you can't do that.”
+No matter how hard they try, they can't get off that train.
+In its worst form, the GM blatantly gets in the way of everything they try to do.

 Player: “I climb up the side of the tower.”